 - Keeping away from deer as they are wild animals; the females are particularly dangerous during spring (birthing time) and the males in autumn (rutting time) when they are fighting

-The Friends of Richmond Park website has a wealth of information about the Park, including a downloadable map, opening times and information on its ecology.
-To go their website click here.
+Learn more about Tread Lightly at the Friends of Richmond Park website here.
+On their site you can also find a wealth of information about the Park, including a downloadable map, opening times and information on its ecology.